Looking for things to do in East London? Discover the area’s best attractions and activities with this handy guide.

 Eat Everything at Victoria Park’s Sunday Market

-Victoria Park is Eastern London’s most popular park and referred to as the ‘People’s Park’ by locals.
+Victoria Park is East London’s most popular park and referred to as the ‘People’s Park’ by locals.
 It was actually the first park in this part of London.

 The communities give back to this 86 hectare park every Sunday, with an organic street food market.
-Oh god, I’ve been a couple of times and the only advice that I can give you is go hungry, you’re going to want to try at least a couple of things while you’re there.
+We’ve been a couple of times and the only advice that we can give you is go hungry, you’re going to want to try at least a couple of things while you’re there.

 It also has live music, so you can expect a day full of fun.
 Oh, and don’t expect basic street food – these are award-winning dishes!